 Listening - (Native Speakers)

-- Clinton Kanahele Collection: Recorded interviews
+- Clinton Kanahele Collection: Recorded interviews (All native speakers)

-- Na Hulu Kupuna: Videos interviews
+- Na Hulu Kupuna: Videos interviews of native speakers

-- Lolena Nicholas: Interview of Niʻihau woman
+- Lolena Nicholas: Video interview of a Niʻihau woman

 - Emma Kauhi: Recording